Reendhel/library/README.md

 ## Endpoints

-**NOTE** The tokens given in this examples are already used, to proceed without errors pls do 1 to 10 step by step.
+**NOTE:** The tokens given in this examples are already used, to proceed without errors pls do 1 to 10 step by step.

  1. **User Registration**
     - **Method**: `POST`